- No events.

 Dr Rudolf Steiner was born in Austria in 1861 and worked in the fields of science, philosophy, agriculture, social economics, the arts, medicine and education.
 He was approached by the owner of the Waldorf Astoria Cigarette factory in Stuttgart and asked to start a school for the children of the workers.
 After a detailed study of the development of the child, Steiner formulated curriculum indications and a methodology for its delivery.

-Founded in 1988, Tarremah is Tasmania’s only Steiner School.
-In 2010, 230 students were enrolled in classes from Prep to Year 10.
-Tarremah also offers Early Childhood education for 4 and 5 year olds and Playgroup sessions for parents and 3 year olds.
+Founded in 1988, Tarremah is the only Steiner School in Tasmania.
+In 2013, 226 students were enrolled in classes from Prep to Year 10.
+Tarremah also offers Kindergarten education for 4 and 5 year olds and Playgroup sessions for parents and 3 year olds.

-Tarremah is located in Huntingfield, 15 minutes drive south of Hobart’s CBD.
+Tarremah is located in Huntingfield, near Kingston, 15 minutes drive south of Hobart CBD, serving the greater Kingborough and Hobart regions.

 At Tarremah, the unique spirit of each child is recognized and respected.
 Teachers work with a broad curriculum to create an environment which addresses the developmental changes of the growing individual.
 Each child’s inner life of imagination and creativity is cultivated, along with an enthusiasm for academic challenge and enjoyment of physical activity.
 Teachers strive for the balanced development of thinking, feeling and doing.